robertbaker13/phase-0-handbook/coding-references/driver-code.md

 Testing basically ansyours the question "What do I want my code to do?"
 There are tons of testing libraries to help you structure your tests, but for now you will focus on creating a set of simple expectations using what you know in Ruby.
 Specifically using the '==' comparator.

-The most popular testing framework for Ruby is called Rspec, and the most popular testing framework for Javascript is called Jasmine *the more you know*.
+The most popular testing framework for Ruby is called Rspec, and the most popular testing framework for JavaScript is called Jasmine.

 Take this code: